BaroboRobotics/PyLinkbot3/docs/source/asynclinkbot.rst

 contains several child classes that represent various peripherals on the Linkbot, such as the motors, buttons, accelerometer, and LED.

-Here is a small piece of sample code showing how to move a Linkbot's motors to their zero positions using the asynchronous :class:`linkbot.AsyncLinkbot` object.
+Here is a small piece of sample code showing how to move a Linkbot's motors using the asynchronous :class:`linkbot.AsyncLinkbot` object.

 .. literalinclude:: snippets/demo1.py
    :language: python